Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```

-This makes it easier to change the size without modifying `draw`, for example:
+This makes it easier to change the size without modifying the `draw` function, for example:

 #code-example-row(```typ
 #import cetz.draw